rdhyee/working-open-data/lectures/day25.md

 I will be advertising the Open House for the course at the end of this week.
-Please provide me a title and a short blurb (minimally, 75 words and not more 150 words) describing your project that I can use to advertise your work by *Friday, April 26, 2013 at noon PDT*.
+Please provide me a title and a short blurb (minimally, 75 words and not more 150 words) describing your project that I can use to advertise your work by **Friday, April 26, 2013 at noon PDT**.
+Include a URL that points to where people will be able to find your completed IPython notebook.
+Please get your notebooks in (more or less) final presentable form by Monday May 6, 2013 noon.
+(You can start with a placeholder notebook with your abstract.)

 Place your project abstract at [Abstracts](https://docs.google.com/a/berkeley.edu/document/d/1ZMZcai8k5YA-_re_ZWhdQFwTk0xmTbQP0UIaDlb72lE/edit#bookmark=id.zebdssfr8vuy)